mrkthmpsn/mrkthmpsn.github.io/app/debug-buildup/debug-buildup.md

 The resulting application uses [publicly-available data from Metrica Sports](https://github.com/metrica-sports/sample-data).
 Data processing identifies moments when a team is in a 'build-up' phase, provides playback ability of the tracking data, and gives some basic metrics with mild alerts for certain thresholds being reached.

+A more detailed project write-up can be found [in the Python Github repo here](https://github.com/mrkthmpsn/tracking-data-app-project/blob/main/project_writeup.md).

 ## Learnings

 **Product design**